microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Remove-EntraServicePrincipalPasswordCredential.md

 # Remove-EntraServicePrincipalPasswordCredential

-## SYNOPSIS
+## Synopsis

-Removes a password credential from a service principal.
+removes a password credential from a service principal.

-## SYNTAX
+## Syntax

 ```powershell
 Remove-EntraServicePrincipalPasswordCredential